 Deputies: Men caught burning pot plants by Sheriff's helicopter crew

 GENEVA, Fla.
-(WOFL FOX 35) - Two men have been arrested after they were caught destroying some homegrown marijuana, by dousing the plants with gasoline and setting them on fire, according to the Seminole County Sheriff's Office.
+(WOFL FOX 35) - Two Florida men have been arrested after they were caught destroying some homegrown pot, by dousing the plants with gasoline and setting them on fire, according to the Seminole County Sheriff's Office.

 Drug agents on Wednesday arrested Michael Logan, 30, and Jerry Kendall, 62, at a home in Geneva.
 Both men are charged with destroying evidence.
 Kendall faces an additional charge of cultivation of marijuana.